 Take out Insurance

 In 1972, the Convention on International Liability for Damage Caused by Space Objects, more commonly known as the ‘Liability Convention’, entered into force.
 This treaty, which now has 96 State Parties, outlines how compensation is to be paid between countries when an accident takes place in outer space or when a satellite, rocket or other space object causes damage on the earth.
-As mentioned in our first blog Space Law... its a real thing, at international law, countries bear the financial cost of accidents involving their nationals and companies.
+As mentioned in our first insights Space Law... its a real thing, at international law, countries bear the financial cost of accidents involving their nationals and companies.
 Domestic law across the world becomes an incredibly important compliance aspect for operators.

 Australia’s Space Activities Act was introduced in 1998.
 Its two primary objects were to ‘provide for the payment of adequate compensation for damage caused to person or property as a result of space activities’ and to implement Australia’s international obligations.
 A key mechanism was the imposition of insurance requirements.
 Anyone subject to the legislation was required to procure insurance on specific terms before a launch permit was granted, an approach used in countries such as the United States and United Kingdom.
 This insurance obligation is an essential component of domestic laws across the globe today.